MicrosoftDocs/VBA-Docs/api/Outlook.ExchangeUser.GetPicture.md

 If the picture does not exist for the user,  **GetPicture** returns **Null** (**Nothing** for Visual Basic).

 You can only call  **GetPicture** from code that runs in-process as Outlook.
 An **StdPicture** object cannot be marshaled across process boundaries.
 If you attempt to call **GetPicture** from out-of-process code, an exception occurs.
-For more information, see[An automation server cannot pass a pointer to the picture object's IPictureDisp implementation across process boundaries](https://support.microsoft.com/kb/150034).
+For more information, see [An automation server cannot pass a pointer to the picture object's IPictureDisp implementation across process boundaries](https://support.microsoft.com/kb/150034).

 ## See also